-Mr Sy van Dyk commenced in the role of Chief Executive Officer in October 2018 and was appointed Managing Director on 8 February 2021.
+Mr Sy Van Dyk commenced in the role of Chief Executive Officer in October 2018 and was appointed Managing Director on 8 February 2021.

 The Managing Director and Chief Executive Officer is responsible for the day-to-day management of the Group.
 The Managing Director and Chief Executive Officer is supported in this function by delegating authority to the appropriate Group Executives for specific activities and transactions.
-A formal Delegation of Authority - Group Standard governs this authority, which was approved by the Board on 28 April 2021 and will be reviewed as required.
+A formal Delegation of Authority - Group Standard governs this authority.